Skip to content

 0 Success - no errors occurred

-1 Processing errors (parse/filter/exec errors)
+1 Processing errors (parse/filter/exec/assertion/file errors)

 130 Interrupted (Ctrl+C / SIGINT)